lexik/LexikFormFilterBundle/Resources/doc/working-with-the-bundle.md

 A filter is applied by using events.
 Basically the `lexik_form_filter.query_builder_updater` service will trigger a default event named according to the form type to get the condition for a given filter.
 Then once all condition have been gotten another event will be triggered to add these conditions to the (doctrine) query builder.
-We provide a event/listener that supports Doctrine ORM and DBAL.
+We provide a event/listener that supports Doctrine ORM, DBAL and MongoDB.

 The default event name pattern is `lexik_form_filter.apply.<query_builder_type>.<form_type_name>`.